What are Rechargeable Flashlights?

 Rechargeable flashlights are light sources that include a battery that can be recharged.
 This kind of flashlight is useful because, with the increased light output of flashlights in our time, regular batteries get used up very quickly.
 Dedicated rechargeable batteries allow the flashlight to shine a brighter light ensuring a longer distance and a longer runtime.

 Uses for Rechargeable Flashlights

 Anyone can use a rechargeable flashlight where they would use a regular flashlight, but there are some instances where a rechargeable flashlight is the much better option.
 In the case of security and law enforcement, not having a ready-to-go flashlight can be a big mistake which could end in the officer’s or another’s life being taken.
 Less lethally, having a rechargeable flashlight in your emergency preparedness kit is better than a non-rechargeable one because you can trust that you can recharge it off a laptop or generator (if it has a USB charger).
 This also saves space in your kit, as you will not need extra batteries floating around in the bottom of it.
-Rechargeable batteries are also handy to keep on the charging cradle next to the back door.
-This is because it will be fully charged and within easy reach if you hear something in the yard and need to check it out.
+Rechargeable batteries are easy at hand and can be kept on the charging cradle next to the back door.
+Because it will be fully charged and in a easy reach, if you hear something in the yard you can probably need to check it out.

 What are Lumens and What Output is Appropriate?

 Lumens are the measure of how much light is actually coming out of a flashlight.
 The larger the lumens number is, the brighter the flashlight beam will appear.
 Flashlights’ lumens can range from one or even part of one lumen to multiple thousands, but the more important matter is to determine what the most appropriate lumen output is for the job you plan to perform.